jvaraujos/jvaraujos/README.md

 # Joao :man_technologist:
-Hi there,my name Joao i'm 26 years old lately i've been studying a lot of english, i'm focused on getting certified and becoming fluent. i'm full stack developer with more or less 5 years of experience, below are my main skills Web Client Side : React , Blazor, ASP.NET
+Hi there,my name is Joao i'm 26 years old lately i've been studying a lot of english, i'm focused on getting certified and becoming fluent. i'm full stack developer with more or less 5 years of experience, below are my main skills Web Client Side : React , Blazor, ASP.NET